Network Effect: Elevating Brain Research Through Greater Collaboration with People with Lived Experience

 Today, MIRA is available to all Canadians, simplifying access to trusted mental health resources.
 It illustrates the power of community-academic partnerships to create practical, impactful solutions.

-Another example is our educational curriculum for training the next generation of researchers.
+Another example is MDSC’s educational curriculum for training the next generation of researchers.
 This initiative, developed with academic partners and guided by an expert panel, trained PWLE to become active members of research teams, empowering them to work effectively with researchers and communicate findings clearly.
 This approach turns PWLE into key allies in knowledge translation and dissemination, ensuring their insights lead to tangible improvements in mental health care.

-At Amplify Engagement, we are deeply committed to fostering meaningful partnerships between PWLE and researchers.
-In collaboration with the Canadian Brain Research Strategy, we engaged PWLE in developing a national brain research strategy.
-Our role was facilitating the engagement process and ensuring all voices were heard.
-We brought together a diverse group of 35 participants representing different provinces, cities, ages, genders, races, Indigenous identities, socioeconomic statuses, educational backgrounds, levels of familiarity with research, and a wide range of brain conditions to participate in a workshop and six focus groups.
+CBRS, in collaboration with Amplify Engagement, engaged PWLE in developing a national brain research strategy, ensuring all voices were heard.
+The process brought together a diverse group of participants representing different provinces, cities, ages, genders, races, Indigenous identities, socioeconomic statuses, educational backgrounds, levels of familiarity with research, and a wide range of brain conditions to participate in a workshop and six focus groups.

-We found that PWLE were enthusiastic and deeply engaged throughout the process.
+Overall, PWLE were enthusiastic and deeply engaged throughout the process.
 One participant said after a workshop, “The excitement was clearly universal.”

 Call to action for policymakers and funders